IntuitiveHarmony/ListenersAndBroadcastersTutorial/README.md

 This follows a tutorial from the JUCE website https://docs.juce.com/master/tutorial_listeners_and_broadcasters.html

 Going through this I hope to learn how to use a button to print the current time in a label window.
-Code I wrote into the source code is commented on `// ~~ like this ~~`
+Everything I added into the source code is commented on `// ~~ like this ~~`

 ![Button Demo](/images/Demo.gif)